elkhouchani/arkx-hackathoon/data/generated_descriptions/product_6.md

 **Brand:** Unknown

 ## Overview
-CK One by Calvin Klein is a timeless unisex fragrance known for its fresh and clean scent.
-It's a versatile perfume suitable for everyday wear, with a light and refreshing aroma that appeals to both men and women.
+Calvin Klein CK One is a classic unisex fragrance known for its fresh and clean scent.
+It's a versatile perfume suitable for everyday wear, with a light and refreshing aroma that's perfect for any occasion.

 ## Key Features
 - Fresh, clean scent